wkhere/stackless/Doc/library/re.rst

    >>> displaymatch(pair.match("354aa"))     # Pair of aces.
    "<Match: '354aa', groups=('a',)>"

-To find out what card the pair consists of, one could use the :func:`group` method of :class:`MatchObject` in the following manner:
+To find out what card the pair consists of, one could use the :meth:`~MatchObject.group` method of :class:`MatchObject` in the following
+manner:

 .. doctest::

    >>> pair.match("717ak").group(1)
    '7'

    # Error because re.match() returns None, which doesn't have a group() method:
    >>> pair.match("718ak").group(1)
    Traceback (most recent call last):
      File "<pyshell#23>", line 1, in <module>
        re.match(r".*(.).*\1", "718ak").group(1)
    AttributeError: 'NoneType' object has no attribute 'group'

    >>> pair.match("354aa").group(1)
    'a'